VileSnack/bjm/README.md

 The best way is to clone the repo to your local directory, ensure that the required framework is installed for the front end and back end, and then launch their respective servers.

-To set up the DB you will need to create a MySQL DB named `bjm`, and then run the scripts in the bjm-mysql folder against that DB.
+To set up the DB you will need to:

+* Create a MySQL DB named `bjm`;
+* Configure a user to match the credentials in `bjm-api-express/app.js`
+* Run the scripts in `bjm-mysql` against that database.